tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 - can hold characters in UTF-8 encoding
 - may contain escape sequences
 - allow interpolation
-- allow to espace special characters with backslash
+- allow to escape special characters with backslash
 - support heredocs

 ### heredocs